 C.A.V.U. is open during museum hours with no reservations required.
 During mid-day, the dome will be sealed and the space will be transformed into a tightly-controlled multisensory environment, with light projected across the cylindrical interior walls and domed ceiling, and sound altered by the contours of the architecture.

 During limited days, at dawn and dusk, the oculus in the ceiling of C.A.V.U. will be open, framing the changing colors of the twilight or early morning sky while subtle interior lighting creates the illusion that the heavens are just beyond the viewer’s grasp.

-Limited reservations for Skyspace at Dawn and Dusk will be available Thursdays-Sundays beginning June 10.
-Reservations for June 10-August 31 are open now.
-Space is very limited.
+Limited Thursday-Sunday reservations for James Turrell: C.A.V.U.
+(Skyspace) at dawn and dusk are available through September 30.
 Please note, C.A.V.U. is also open during museum hours with no reservations required.

 Interior of James Turrell, C.A.V.U., 2021

 Photo by: Arthur Evans